wavebyrd/great_expectations/CONTRIBUTING_CODE.md

 To request a documentation change, or a change that doesn't require local testing, see the [README](https://github.com/great-expectations/great_expectations/tree/develop/docs) in the `docs` repository.

-To create and submit a Custom Expectation to Great Expectations for consideration, see [CONTRIBUTING_EXPECTATIONS](https://github.com/great-expectations/great_expectations/blob/develop/CONTRIBUTING_EXPECTATIONS.md) in the `great_expectations` repository.

-To submit a custom package to Great Expectations for consideration, see [CONTRIBUTING_PACKAGES](https://github.com/great-expectations/great_expectations/blob/develop/CONTRIBUTING_PACKAGES.md) in the `great_expectations` repository.

 ## Prerequisites

 - A GitHub account.